Genitopatellar syndrome

 Genitopatellar syndrome is a rare disorder consisting of congenital flexion contractures of the lower extremities, abnormal or missing patellae, and urogenital anomalies.
 Additional symptoms include microcephaly, severe psychomotor disability.

 In 2012, it was shown that mutations in the gene KAT6B cause the syndrome.
 Genitopatellar syndrome (GTPTS) can be caused by heterozygous mutation in the KAT6B gene on chromosome 10q22.
-The Say-Barber-Biesecker variant of Ohdo syndrome, which has many overlapping features with GTPTS, can also be caused by heterozygous mutation in the KAT6B gene.He exhibited hypoplastic patellae, mental retardation, scrotal hypoplasia, skeletal deformities, renal anomalies, flattened nasal bridge, and short stature.
+The Say-Barber-Biesecker variant of Ohdo syndrome, which has many overlapping features with GTPTS, can also be caused by heterozygous mutation in the KAT6B gene.He exhibited hypoplastic patellae, intellectual disability, scrotal hypoplasia, skeletal deformities, renal anomalies, flattened nasal bridge, and short stature.
 This condition is characterized by genital abnormalities, missing or underdeveloped kneecaps, and severe intellectual disability.

 Signs and symptoms

-Genitopatellar syndrome can include: hypoplastic patellae, mental retardation, scrotal hypoplasia, skeletal deformities, renal anomalies, flattened nasal bridge, and short stature.
+Genitopatellar syndrome can include: hypoplastic patellae, intellectual disability, scrotal hypoplasia, skeletal deformities, renal anomalies, flattened nasal bridge, and short stature.
 This condition is characterized by genital abnormalities, missing or underdeveloped kneecaps, and severe intellectual disability.
 Affected individuals may have an unusually small head (microcephaly) and structural brain abnormalities, including agenesis of the corpus callosum.